Thank you for entering!

 COMPOSERS: One free recording (on USB drive) of the MPR-prepared recording of their composition (retail value: approximately $500), plus one complimentary yearlong student membership in ACF ($50 value).

 NOTE: The prize is awarded as a single prize to the Featured Artist.
 Except as noted, the prize does not increase if the Featured Artist is an ensemble with multiple members.
 The free recording will not be given to you until you have completed all your responsibilities as a Varsity Featured Artist or Composer as described in your contract.

 What is the purpose of Minnesota Varsity?

-The goal of Minnesota Varsity is not to single out the very best musician or composer in the state and its environs.
-It's to encourage young musicians to make music and to be involved in the process of creation with their peers.
+The goal of Minnesota Varsity is not to single out the very best performers or composers in the state and its environs.
+Rather, it's to encourage young musicians to make music and to be involved in the process of creation with their peers.
 Minnesota Varsity helps to bring to the forefront the importance of music and arts education in this state and throughout the nation.

 I just can't find the answer to my question.
 What should I do?

 Try reading the rules and this FAQ one more time.
 Then ask another person to read the rules and this FAQ.
 We think you'll find the answer.
 But if you're still stumped, then contact us at firstname.lastname@example.org.